utsav0/daily-dev-tips/src/pages/posts/css-custom-checkbox.md

 }
 ```

-The after [`pseudo-element`](https://daily-dev-tips.com/posts/css-pseudo-elements/) is going to be the checkmark icon.
+The after [`pseudo-element`](https://daily-dev-tips.com/posts/css-pseudo-elements/) will be the checkmark icon.
 We make it with css by using border graphics.
 And position it 4px from the top and left to center it in our checkbox holder.